Why Yahushua the Messiah Had to Die

 Why Yahushua Instead of Yahshua?

-Actually, not at all, and nothing could be further from the truth.
-In fact, this spelling has brought attention to the first part of the messiah’s earthly name: Yahu-shua (Yhw-shua).
-For some reason, the “waw” was stripped out of the name rendering the spelling Yah-shua.
+This spelling brings attention to the first part of the messiah’s earthly name: Yahu-shua (Yhw-shua).
+At some point, the “waw” was stripped out of the name, rendering the spelling Yah-shua.